GSA/data/dotgov-websites/site-scanning/gathering/process.md

 * One Month of DNS Records from the .Gov Registry, 3rd Level Only (Link Coming) - ~10,000

 ## Process
-* The various datasets are downloaded and a static copy is stored [in this repository](https://github.com/GSA/data/tree/master/dotgov-websites/site-scanning/gathering/data).
+* The above datasets are downloaded and a static copy is stored [in this repository](https://github.com/GSA/data/tree/master/dotgov-websites/site-scanning/gathering/data).
 * They are then combined and deduped.

+Questions:
+* do the columns need aligning?
+* what columns are removed?
+* what structure (what fields, in what order, what formatting for each cell) do we want the final product to look like?
+* where do we want the final product to go?

 ## Other Potential Datasets